gvwilson/thirdbit/src/fiction/iffy/index.md

 "We are under attack," the Marine said, shielding Iffy with der body as a second drone whined overhead.
-Another brief burst of staccato and another streak of lightning, but the drone danced sideways just in time so that the plasma burst from the gun at the *Bengal*'s stern only singed it.
+Another staccato burst and another streak of lightning, but the drone danced sideways just in time so that the plasma burst from the gun at the *Bengal*'s stern only singed it.
 It banked sharply and dove toward the ship.